fontysrobotics/ARMinor-2020-Autonomous-Toilet-Cleaner/README.md

 $ roslaunch tcmoveit tc.launch

 ## ROS lookup Table
 The robot makes use of a Lookup table.
-It is a requestable table of information in which a server or other robots can request information about the robot such as; locaiton, battery level, actions or anything else added.
+It is a requestable table of information in which a server or other robots can request information about the robot such as; location, battery level, actions or anything else added.
-To implement this the following example code can be checked */something/something/something.py*
+To implement this the following example code can be checked */something/something/something.py* To start this the following command can be used: $ roslaunch overview overview.launch The code has a few functions to add/update/remove functions from the lookup table

 ## QR-localization
 The QR-localization is made up of three parts: